CCDirectLink/ccbot/doc/ROLES.md

 A group of the form `roles-group-deny-user-<user ID>` adds per-user entries to this.

 Allow takes precedence over deny.

+The remaining role group(s) control what people are allowed to use what commands.

+If a user has any role listed in `roles-group-purgers`, they can use `.cc purge`.

 ## Concepts 3